MUTX Documentation

 Quick Start

-1. Start the TUI
+1. Start the daemon

 On first run, create or import a wallet from the Wallets tab: